 Following receipt of this information, the Tax Collector performs a search of the tax rolls to verify that mobilehome assessments exist for each applicable tax year following the date the mobilehome was originally entered on the County's tax rolls.
 Should an assessment for any tax year not be on the tax roll, fees for those years may be collected, as directed by the Assessor's office.

 Processing can take up to one week to complete.
-Upon completion, the Tax Collector will mail you a notice of the amount due and will, following receipt of payment, promptly issue the Tax Clearance Certificate.
+Upon completion, the Tax Collector will notify you of the amount due and will, following receipt of payment, promptly issue the Tax Clearance Certificate.

 Tax Clearance Certificates may also be completed on a walk in basis.
 If any portion of the necessary paperwork, including the Tax Clearance Certificate, does not get submitted to HCD, the title cannot be updated.
 After HCD has processed the transfer, the Assessor's Office will be notified to change the ownership record on the assessment roll.
 Only after such notification is received shall the Seller's name be removed from the assessment roll and the Buyer's name added.